Alex Maestri: Return to San Marino

 On December 21, 2017, Maestri signed with the T&A San Marino of the Italian Baseball League.
 He played with the club through the 2020 season.

 Sydney Blue Sox

 Maestri signed with the Sydney Blue Sox of the Australian Baseball League for the 2018-19 season.

 On May 11, 2021, Maestri announced his retirement from professional baseball.

 International career

 Italy national team

-Maestri was signed by Cubs scout Bill Holmberg, who also serves as pitching coach for the Italy national baseball team for whom Maestri pitched in both the 2006 and 2009 World Baseball Classic.
+Maestri was signed by Cubs scout Bill Holmberg, who also served as pitching coach for the Italy national baseball team for whom Maestri pitched in both the 2006 and 2009 World Baseball Classic.
 Maestri gave up one earned run in two appearances out of the bullpen in the 2006 WBC.
 In 2009, Maestri pitched 2.2 innings without giving up a run.
 He also pitched for Team Italy in the 2019 European Baseball Championship.
-He is playing for the team at the Africa/Europe 2020 Olympic Qualification tournament, taking place in Italy beginning September 18, 2019.
+He played for the team at the Africa/Europe 2020 Olympic Qualification tournament, which took place in Italy beginning September 18, 2019.